AlrightErin27/GameOfThronesAPI-P2/README.md

 ## Current name ideas: "Westeros' Public Library", "Vary's Little Birds" or "The Citadel's Library"

-### An API of Ice And Fire: https://anapioficeandfire.com/
+### An API of Ice & Fire: https://anapioficeandfire.com/

-⚔️⚔️ 👑 ⚔️⚔️
+# ⚔️ ⚔️ 👑 ⚔️ ⚔️

 # Overview:

-Overall, this website should read as an interactive and social media platform.
-Users can personalize their info, see other's profiles, as well as enjoy access to Game of Thrones data, quizzes and perhaps even be able to build their own character.
-My styling, if stretch is reached, will be a fun clash of medieval and high fantasy contrasting against the cartoonish bright colors of websites like Buzzfeed.
+This website should read as an interactive & social media platform.
+Users can personalize their info, enjoy access to Game of Thrones data, quizzes & perhaps even be able to build their own character.
+My styling, if stretch is reached, will be a fun clash of medieval & high fantasy contrasting against the cartoonish bright colors of websites like Buzzfeed.

 # MVP: